Date energy balls are the perfect healthy snack. Finely ground dates and walnuts are shaped into little bites, and enjoyed as an easy treat.

 Date walnuts balls can be stored in an airtight container for up to 4 days.
 If stored in a refrigerator, they can last for up to 10 days.

-They can also be frozen in a freezer safe container for up to 6 months.
-Thaw them in a refrigerator overnight before serving them.
+You can also freeze date energy balls for up to 6 months.
+Thaw or defrost them in a refrigerator for at least a few hours, or overnight, before you serve them.

 Walnuts, pecans, hazelnuts and almonds all go great with dates.